 But what exactly is a cosigner?
 A cosigner is a person that signs onto a loan with the borrower and agrees to make payments if the initial borrower fails to do so.
 Being a cosigner makes you legally and financially responsible for the loan if the borrower can’t pay it.
 It can be a risky situation that damages your credit and your relationship with the borrower if they can’t pay off the loan.

-Cosigners are often used for things like student loans, auto loans, mortgages, and credit cards.
+Cosigners are often used for things like student loans, auto loans, mortgages, credit cards and sometimes even installment loans.
 It’s essentially an added layer of protection for the lender.
 This way, they know that they’re more likely to be repaid even if the borrower fails to make payments.
 Oftentimes a cosigner is a very close friend or relative of the borrower who has good or excellent credit.

 Just like with any financial product or practice, there are pros and cons to using a cosigner.
 The pros are that you may qualify for a loan that you wouldn’t have otherwise.
 If you have a low credit score or poor borrowing history you may not be approved for certain types of credit or loans.
 Using a cosigner is a way to gain access to these products and improve your credit so you can qualify in the future.